lalelisealstad/mybook-dashboard/README.md

 - pie chart categories,
 - top and botton books use plot with own rating minus goodreads, then center 0 at middle of axis. axis lined along y axis, so opposite way as usual.
 - most read authors by count, and most liked authors
+- this year in books, total books and total pages. print

 to-do:
-- this year in books, total books and total pages,Show the number as the indicator plotly, just eh number of pages and books.
 - Get words from summary.
 Show most common words, create that into a dictionary like the topics and use word cloud. create filter on this: myreads, my want to reads, my rate 5 books, whp books,

 Want to read: